Sunlit Ibiza beach in April with clear skies and calm waves

 3. Soak in the Ibicine Film Festival

-For film enthusiasts, the Ibicine Film Festival, running from April 12 to 21, is an unmissable event.
+For film enthusiasts, the Ibicine Film Festival, running in April, is an unmissable event.
 This is not just a film festival; it’s a celebration of storytelling, creativity, and cinematic brilliance.
 Screenings of short and feature films take place across Ibiza, from quaint theatres to more modern venues in Santa Eulalia and San Antonio.

 The festival is a haven for emerging filmmakers, and if you’re into behind-the-scenes magic, the workshops and discussions with industry professionals are fascinating.
-The Astarte Awards Gala on April 13 is a highlight, combining glamour with artistic achievement.
-Even if you’re not a cinephile, the atmosphere is infectious—there’s something about sharing a darkened room with strangers, all united by the power of a good story.
+The Astarte Awards Gala is a highlight, combining glamour with artistic achievement.
+Even if you’re not a cinephile, the atmosphere is infectious since there’s something about sharing a darkened room with strangers, all united by the power of a good story.

 4. Feel the Fiesta de San Jordi Vibes